TeodoraAlina/cool-the-earth/README.md

     As a developer/superuser, I can access an extensive list of all events at once, simplifying event management.

 - **Access Single Event Details:**
-    In my role as a developer/superuser, I can view in-depth information about a single event, including any associated reviews.
+    In my role as a developer/superuser, I can view in-depth information about a single event.

 - **Create New Events:**
     Being a developer/superuser, I have the authority to generate new events, ensuring their inclusion within the events list.